ragininegi/Challenge-12/README.md

 ### III.
 Stages of Machine Learning:
-1. Data Collection & data processing: using the dataset and splitting it as training set and testing set
+1. Data collection and processing involve dividing the dataset into a training set and a testing set.
-2. Choosing a model- Logistic Regression: To categorize the riskiness of the loans as `high risk` and `healthy loans`,`logistic regression`is selected as        model
+2. Choosing a model: Logistic regression is used as the model to classify the riskiness of the loans as "high risk" and "healthy loans."
-3. Training data: using the model, fitting the trained data
+3. Training data: fitting the trained data using the model.
-4. Prediction: using trained model to predict values for testing data
+4. Making predictions using a trained model to test data
-5. Evaluation: evaluating model's performance by doing the following:
+5. Evaluation: Assess the performance of the model by performing the following:
-   - Calculate the accuracy score of the model
+- Create a confusion matrix;
-   - Generate a confusion matrix
+- Determine the model's accuracy score;
-   - Generate classification report
+- Create a classification report.
-6. Resampling Training Data: Oversampling the traning data as it is imbalanced data, by using `RandomOverSampler`
+6. Resampling Training Data: Using "RandomOverSampler," oversample the training data since it is unbalanced.
-7. Train, Test & Evaluate the model with Resampled data: after this evaluation metrics is generated for `LogisticRegression` model
+7. After training, testing, and evaluating the model using resampled data, evaluation metrics for the "LogisticRegression" model are produced.

 ## IV.
 Results

 The models are evaluated using accuracy, precision, and recall.
 The precision and recall values represent the label of interest

-* Machine Learning Model 1: Linear Regression Model with Original training data
+Model 1 for Machine Learning: Linear Regression Using Initial Training Data

-  * Accuracy: 0.95 (95%) given by balanced accuracy score, which indicates 95% of the predicted values are correct
+* According to the balanced accuracy score, 95% of the anticipated values are accurate, or accuracy: 0.95 (95%)
-  * Precision: For 0 label, the precision is 1 which indicates that the model is very good in identifying healthy loans and all healthy loans are correctly identified under label 0.
-For 1 label, the precision is 0.85(85%)which indicates that 85% of the values that the model predicted as high-risk are correct
+* Precision: For a label of 0, the precision is 1, meaning that all healthy loans are accurately identified under label 0.
+This shows that the model is highly good at recognizing healthy loans.
+The precision for one label is 0.85(85%), meaning that 85% of the values the model predicted as high-risk are accurate.
-  * Recall: For Label 1, the recall is 0.91(91%) which means of all the actual high risk loans(support value of 1 label is 619) the model rightly labelled 91% of them as high-risk.
-For label 0, the recall is 0.99 which inndicates that 99% of the values are rightly labelled
+* Recall: For Label 1, the recall is 0.91 (91%), meaning that the model correctly identified 91% of the real high-risk loans (the support value for 1 label is 619) as such.
+Recall for label 0 is 0.99, meaning that 99% of the values are accurate.

-* Machine Learning Model 2: Linear Regression Model with Oversampled training data
+Machine Learning Model 2: Linear Regression Model with Oversampled training data

-  * Accuracy: 0.99 (99%) given by balanced accuracy score, which indicates 99% of the predicted values are correct
+* Accuracy: A balanced accuracy score of 0.99 (99%) suggests that 99% of the anticipated values are accurate.
-  * Precision: For 0 label, the precision is 1 which indicates that the model is very good in identifying healthy loans and all healthy loans are correctly identified under label 0.
-For 1 label, the precision is 0.84(84%)which indicates that 84% of the values that the model predicted as high-risk are correct
+* Precision: For a label of 0, the precision is 1, meaning that all healthy loans are accurately identified under label 0.
+This shows that the model is highly good at recognizing healthy loans.
+The precision for 1 label is 0.84 (84%) meaning that 84% of the values the model predicted as high-risk are accurate.
-  * Recall: For Label 1, the recall is 0.99(99%) which means of all the actual high risk loans(support value of 1 label is 619) the model rightly labelled 99% of them as high-risk.
-For label 0, the recall is 0.99 which inndicates that 99% of the values are rightly labelled
+* Recall: For Label 1, the recall is 0.99 (99%), meaning that the model correctly identified 99% of the real high-risk loans (the support value for 1 label is 619) as such.
+Recall for label 0 is 0.99, meaning that 99% of the data are correctly labeled.

 ## V. Summary